markwoodhall/swaggerdown/README.md

 ## Overview

-Swaggerdown is an open source tool for converting swagger json definitions to static documentation formats such as markdown.
+Swaggerdown is an open source tool for converting OpenAPI specifications to static documentation formats such as markdown.

 You can use it for free at [swaggerdown.io](http://swaggerdown.io).
 Common use cases include:

-1. Generate static markdown from a swagger.json [Example](https://github.com/markwoodhall/swaggerdown/blob/master/samples/markdown.md).
+1. Generate static markdown from a OpenAPI v2 specification.
+[Example](https://github.com/markwoodhall/swaggerdown/blob/master/samples/markdown.md).
-2. Generate static html from a swagger.json.
+2. Generate static html from a OpenAPI v2 specification.
 [Example](http://www.swaggerdown.io/api/documentation?url=http%3A%2F%2Fpetstore.swagger.io%2Fv2%2Fswagger.json&content-type=text%2Fhtml&template=fractal)
-3. Generate yaml from a swagger.json.
+3. Generate yaml from a from OpenAPI v2 specification.
 [Example](https://github.com/markwoodhall/swaggerdown/blob/master/samples/yaml.yml).
   + It is easy to import yaml into other api documentation tools such as [apiary](http://apiary.io).

 ## Thanks